SansBasnet/Implementation-of-Neural-Network/README.md

-# Implementation of Neural Network
+# Implementation of Neural Networks
 Implementation of a simple Artificial Neural Network on the infamous Irish dataset.

 On Irish dataset (uploaded on data folder here as well as on https://archive.ics.uci.edu/ml/datasets/iris), this algorithm evalutes: accuracy, Mean Squared Error (MSE), Crossentropy and log-likelihood.
 Followed by that, the function returns those five results that are correctcount, accuracy, MSE, Crossentropy and Loglikelihood in a list.